Nick Cave thanks fans for son support

 Australian singer-songwriter Nick Cave has thanked fans for their “condolences and kind words” following the recent death of his son Jethro.

-Cave announced earlier this month that Jethro had died at the age of 31.
+Cave announced earlier this month that his son Jethro Lazenby had died at the age of 31.

 In response to a fan letter on his blogging site The Red Hand Files, the musician wrote: “Many others have written to me about Jethro, sending condolences and kind words.